 Lemon butter sauce is the perfect accompaniment to the pressure cooker salmon, and you can make it on the stovetop in the same amount of time that it will take to cook your salmon.

-- Shallot (can swap garlic or green onion)
+- Shallot – No shallot on hand?
+You can swap in garlic or green onion.

 - Lemon Juice